 Students from all majors, including undecided, can apply as high school seniors for a four-year scholarship or as second year college students for a two-year scholarship.
 Norlin applicants must apply to CU first, though they need not be an admitted student.

 Each Norlin Scholar receives a merit-based award of $4,000 per year with the possibility of additional funds for enrichment projects.
 Students who enter the program as freshmen receive a four-year award, contingent upon academic progress; students who enter as rising juniors receive a two-year award, contingent upon academic progress.
 Students who need additional financial assistance should complete the FAFSA (Free Application for Federal Student Aid).

-A flexible selection system ensures that students with many different interests and talents are accepted as Norlin Scholars.
+A flexible selection system ensures that students with many different interests, talents, and majors are accepted as Norlin Scholars.
 Students may apply either as high school seniors (to enter the program as incoming first-year students) or as second-semester sophomores in college (to enter the program as juniors).
 Colorado residents as well as out-of-state and international students are eligible.
 Applicants should demonstrate excellent academic and/or creative ability and must have already applied to the university for admission in order to apply for the scholarship.
 More information and application details can be found at enrichment.colorado.edu/norlinscholars or call 303-735-6802.

 The course code for this program is NRLN.